-Imagine this: You travel a long way by plain, bus and train and finally walk to your accommodation across the whole town, because you don’t really know what local bus to take (or you think it’s actually closer than it really is).
+Imagine this: You travel a long way by plane, bus and train and finally walk to your accommodation across the whole town, because you don’t really know what local bus to take (or you think it’s actually closer than it really is).

 It’s around 6.30 am and you hope, that the B&B owner would be kind enough to allow you to leave your bags in your room and come back later, when it’s the official checking in time.
 You hope…

 The room is already buzzing with guests, the smell of grilled bacon is amazing and you realise that you are no longer tired, but instead really, really hungry!

 We picked it because it was known for its breakfast, but we didn’t realise how right the reviews were!
 In fact, we were completely blown away by the staff hospitality and generosity.

-What followed was the most amazing breakfast feast ever, with full Irish breakfast, cheesy potatoes, various vegetables, porridge, fruits, different types of tea, juice and everything else.
-And of course traditional Irish Omelette!
+What followed was the most amazing breakfast feast ever, with a full Irish breakfast, cheesy potatoes, various vegetables, porridge, fruits, different types of tea, juice and everything else.

 I loved exploring Ireland and coming back home I wanted to recreate some of the recipes we’ve tried during our holiday.